zhengxinchang/isopedia/README.md

 </details>

-## Annotate (search) fusion genes
+## Query fusion gene breakpoints

 ### Purpose:

-search fusion from the index and report evidence.
+This command is used to search for evidence of specific gene fusion events in the index based on provided breakpoints.

 ### Example: